robin-shaun/Multi-UAV-Task-Assignment-Benchmark/readme.md

 ## Introduction
 A benchmark for multi-UAV task assignment is presented in order to evaluate different algorithms.
 An extended Team Orienteering Problem is modeled for a kind of multi-UAV task assignment problem.
 Three intelligent algorithms, i.e., Genetic Algorithm, Ant Colony Optimization and Particle Swarm Optimization are implemented to solve the problem.
 A series of experiments with different settings are conducted to evaluate three algorithms.
 The modeled problem and the evaluation results constitute a benchmark, which can be used to evaluate other algorithms used for multi-UAV task assignment problems.

+Notice that three algorithms run at three CPU cores respectively, which means that there is no parallel optimization in this benchmark.

 <img src="./task_pic/large/ACO-1-1.png" width="640" height="368" />

 <img src="./mean_reward_large.png" width="640" height="368" />